 I'm a research scholar in the Department of Computer Science & Engineering, IIT Delhi.
-I am working in the area of Program Verification and Compiler Design.
+I work in program analysis and verification of relaxed memory concurrent programs.

 as Assistant Professor in the Department of Computer Science & Engineering.